 Cloetta works continuously to optimise its flows and working methods, both internally and externally, together with customers and suppliers.

-Cloetta’s largest cost items in production, accounting for around 60 per cent of total costs, are raw materials and packaging.
+Cloetta’s largest cost items in production, accounting for around 70 per cent of total costs, are raw materials, finished goods and packaging.

-Raw materials are purchased only from suppliers that can be verified against Cloetta’s quality, product, safety and environmental requirements.
-All suppliers to Cloetta are evaluated and approved before they are permitted to deliver raw materials to the factories.
+Raw materials are purchased only from suppliers that can be verified against Cloetta’s ethical, quality, product, safety and environmental requirements.
+Suppliers to Cloetta are evaluated and approved before they are permitted to deliver raw materials to the factories.
 The process varies depending on the type of supplier and the type of material delivered.
-Certain suppliers are physically audited at regular intervals by Cloetta’s employees.
+Certain suppliers are physically audited at regular intervals by Cloetta.

 Cloetta works constantly to decrease costs and reduce waste.
-Key success factors in the production process include long-term and day-to-day efforts to achieve continuous improvements and a learning-driven culture.
-This is conducted through systematic work on lean processes and Value Engineering.
+Key success factors in the production process include long-term and day-to-day efforts to achieve continuous improvements and create a learning-driven culture.
+This is conducted through a systematic focus on lean processes and value engineering.